mrismanaziz/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.